AnnaVitali/heating_process_optimization/index.md

 layout: default
 ---

-The results obtained for temperature on the validation dataset for the surrogate and inverse models are shown below as well as the optimisation process of the real-world use case that has been tested.
+The results obtained for temperature on the validation dataset for the surrogate and inverse models are shown below, along with the optimisation process for the real-world use case that was tested.

 ## Surrogate Model results